Valve microphone: Proliferation

-There are many reasons why valve microphones have become so important in today's recording and home studios; partly they are fashionable due to their early use by influential composers and musicians such as the Beatles, Pink Floyd, the Rolling Stones, etc. but also because the sound quality they reproduce has pleasing sonic qualities, even though more technically perfect reproduction is possible by transistor microphones which have less self-noise.
+There are many reasons why valve microphones have become so important in today's recording and home studios.
+Partly, they are fashionable due to their early use by influential composers and musicians such as the Beatles, Pink Floyd, the Rolling Stones, etc. But also, the sound quality they reproduce has pleasing sonic qualities, even though more technically perfect reproduction is possible with transistor microphones which have less self-noise.